cybertec-postgresql/pg_squeeze/README.md

 setting or schedule processing of the problematic table to a different daytime, when the write activity is lower.

+# Running multiple workers per database

+If you think that a single squeeze worker does not cope with the load, consider setting the `squeeze.workers_per_database` to value higher than
+1. Then the `pg_squeeze` extension will be able to process multiple tables at a time - one table per squeeze worker.
+However, be aware that this setting affects all databases in which you actively use the `pg_squeeze` extension.
+The total number of all the squeeze workers in the cluster (including the "scheduler workers") cannot exceed the in-core configuration variable `max_worker_processes`.

 # Monitoring

 * `squeeze.log` table contains one entry per successfully squeezed table.